 I aimed at being an adult science fiction writer and accidentally became a YA one instead; I aimed at a career in publishing and accidentally ended up in technical communications; and then to cap it all I accidentally started earning a living as a ghostwriter, which let me chuck in the day job.
 No idea how that happened at all.
 So:

-– In my own name, my biography of Ada Lovelace comes out in October 2019.
+– My biography of Ada Lovelace came out in October 2019.

 – I have had I have had 5 novels published professionally by Scholastic, Random House and Solaris.